 - One liable party: Conflicts are generally easier to resolve in all phases of the construction project.

 - Efficiency: Streamlined communication and quick resolution of problems are possible due to the single point of contact for owners.
 Additionally, design-build projects can often be fast-tracked, allowing for the final design work to be done after construction has begun, reducing project time.

 - Collaboration: Projects are often more collaborative since design-build tends to include everyone, including subcontractors and suppliers, in the process from the very beginning.

 - Project costs: By involving the actual builders in the design phase, efficiencies are realized and cost-saving measures considered before the design is finalized.

 - Fewer disputes: Design-build projects create fewer disputes on average than design-bid-build.

 - Direct payment: By streamlining the payment process and keeping all pay requests and approvals under one roof, payment can be expected to be faster and more consistent on DB projects, reducing delays and disputes over payment, hopefully reducing the need for mechanics liens.

-- Requires more engagement from the owner: Without an unbiased advocate in the A/E team, owners take on significantly more responsibility to manage the work and are far more reliant on the professionalism, skill, and integrity of the contractors they hire.
+- Requires more engagement from the owner: Without an unbiased advocate in the architecture and engineering team, owners take on significantly more responsibility to manage the work and are far more reliant on the professionalism, skill, and integrity of the contractors they hire.

 - No bidding restricts access for subs: For a subcontractor, it can be harder to get work if competitive bidding is removed from the process.

-- Increased liability: Though all A/E professionals carry liability insurance, folding that work into the contract for construction can add additional liability for the general contractor.
+- Increased liability: Though all architecture and engineering professionals carry liability insurance, folding that work into the contract for construction can add additional liability for the general contractor.

 Ultimately, design-build is not the answer for every construction project.
-Some of the questions an owner might ask are:
+Some of the questions an owner might ask include: